-Item Statutory and regulatory waivers Summary of alternative requirements Availability Period Ends Did PHA implement waiver and alternative requirement?
-Date of PHA adoption 11c Uniform Financial Reporting Standards: Filing of Financial Reports; Reporting Compliance Dates Regulatory Authority §§ 5.801(c), 5.801(d)(1) • Allows for extensions of financial reporting deadlines Varies by PHA FYE 12a PHA Reporting Requirements on HUD Form 50058 Regulatory Authority 24 CFR Part 908, § 982.158 Sub-regulatory Guidance PIH Notice 2011-65 Waives the requirement to submit 50058 within 60 days Alternative requirement to submit within 90 days of the effective date of action • 12/31/20 12b Designated Housing Plans: HUD 60-Day Notification Statutory Authority Section 7(e)(1) • Allows for HUD to delay notification about designated housing plan • 7/31/20 N/A N/A 12c Extension of Deadline for Statutory Authority Section 9(j) • Provides a one-year extension For all open Capital Fund grants, one-year extension from the
+Item Statutory and regulatory waivers Summary of alternative requirements Availability Period Ends Did the PHA implement the waiver or alternative requirement?
+Date of PHA adoption.
+12a PHA Reporting Requirements on HUD Form 50058 Regulatory Authority 24 CFR Part 908, § 982.158 Sub-regulatory Guidance Notice PIH 2011-65 Waives the requirement to submit 50058 within 60 days Alternative requirement to submit within 90 days of the effective date of action • 12/31/20 12b Designated Housing Plans: HUD 60-Day Notification Statutory Authority Section 7(e)(1) • Allows for HUD to delay notification about designated housing plan • 7/31/20 12c Extension of Deadline for Programmatic Obligation and Expenditure of Capital Funds Statutory Authority Section 9(j) Regulatory Authority § 905.306(d)(5) • Provides an 18-month extension For all open Capital Fund grants, an 18- month extension from the obligation and expenditure end dates in LOCCS as of April 10, 2020 12d Section 6(j) 1- and 2- Year Substantial Improvement Statutory Authority Section 6(j)(3)(B)(ii) • For PHAs designated as troubled prior to the date of this Notice that have not received a PHAS The period of availability for this waiver and alternative